(Inspired loosely by this essay on planning vs. non-planning novelists.)

 Writing by hand is such a slow, sensuous activity that it turns me into a writer of precision, concision, and concreteness; my descriptions seem carved out of marble with the Parthenon-envying Flaubert’s chisel, my dialogue incised with the fisherman Hemingway’s fillet knife.
 Writing by hand leads me inevitably to the visual and audible, to scenes and settings—to those older forms, poetry and drama.

-Each of these methods has its virtue: in the one, I am working so slowly that I feel I can perceive and convey what others miss of the observable world; in the other, I am working so quickly that I feel I can evade the inner censor and pull forbidden thoughts out of the unconscious, dripping black water.
+Each of these methods has its virtue: in the one, I am working so slowly that I feel I can perceive and convey what others miss of the observable world; in the other, I am working so quickly that I can evade the inner censor and pluck forbidden thoughts, dripping black water, straight from the unconscious.
 Each method has flaws too: the written-by-hand can become precious and airless, while the composed-at-the-keyboard can become loquacious and melodramatic.